Auckland CBD: Education

+Religion

+Many of Auckland's historic Christian churches are located in the CBD, although not all are the original buildings.
+Heritage New Zealand Category 1 Historic Place registered churches include: St Paul's Anglican Church, founded in 1841, St Patrick's Catholic Cathedral was originally built in 1843, St Stephen's Anglican Chapel was originally built in 1844, St Andrew's First Presbyterian Church was built in 1850, Auckland Baptist Tabernacle, founded 1855 and St Matthew's Anglican Church was founded in 1902.

 Transport

-The CBD, with its substantial employment, and increasing number of residents, contains the main public transport hubs of the city.
-These services are concentrated around the Britomart Transport Centre (rail and buses) and the nearby Auckland Ferry Terminal, both near the Auckland waterfront.
+The CBD, with its substantial employment, and increasing number of residents, contains the main public transport hubs of the city, administered by Auckland Transport.
+These services are concentrated around the Waitematā railway station (rail and buses) and the nearby Auckland Ferry Terminal, both near the Auckland waterfront.
 Many bus services travel the length of the CBD along the main streets, in particular via the bus lanes on Albert Street and the Central Connector bus priority route.
 In 2010, around 33,000 people entered the CBD via public transport every day.

-Historically, much of the transport to and around the CBD post-1950s was by private vehicles, partly because the CBD provides numerous parking buildings and parking spaces associated with office buildings, and is almost totally surrounded (and easily accessible) by motorways.
+Historically, much of the transport to and around the CBD post-1950s was by private vehicles, partly because the CBD provides numerous parking buildings and parking spaces associated with office buildings, and is almost totally surrounded (and easily accessible) by motorways, administered by Waka Kotahi.

-Auckland Council has begun the construction phase of the City Rail Link.
-Once completed, it will connect the Britomart transport hub more directly to the Western Line in the vicinity of Mount Eden Train Station by way of a tunnel running under the CBD.
-Two new stations will be constructed, one named Aotea in Aotea Square and one named Karangahape on Karangahape Road, and the existing stations at each end of the link, Britomart and Mount Eden, will receive substantial upgrades.
+Auckland Council, the New Zealand Government, Auckland Transport and KiwiRail have begun the construction phase of the City Rail Link.
+Once completed, it will connect the Waitematā railway station more directly to the Western Line in the vicinity of Maungawhau railway station by way of a tunnel running under the CBD.
+Two new stations are being constructed, one named Karanga-a-Hape railway station near Karangahape Road and another named Te Waihorotiu railway station near Aotea Square, and the existing stations at each end of the link, Waitematā and Maungawhau, are receiving substantial upgrades.

 The main street of the CBD is Queen Street, which was upgraded between 2006 and 2008 to modernise it and make it more pedestrian friendly.

 In 2009, the former Auckland City Council proposed the redevelopment of several CBD streets into shared spaces, with the goal of improving pedestrian and cyclist amenity by slowing down vehicle traffic while retaining the possibility for car access – compared to a pedestrian mall which allows no motor vehicles.
 Auckland Council is continuing this project.
 Darby Street, Lorne Street, Fort Street, Jean Batten Place, and Fort Lane have been converted into shared spaces since 2011.
 The portion of Federal Street between Wellesley Street West and Victoria Street West has also been made shared space.